Skip to main content

 Day-to-day tasks

-• welcome guests to the hotel and carry their luggage
+• welcome guests on arrival and take their luggage to their rooms

 • run errands, such as picking up dry cleaning